SamuKhumalo/student-management-hashmap/README.md

 # Student Management with HashMap

 This is a Java application that demonstrates how to manage student data using a `HashMap`.
-It allows adding students and searching for a student by name.
+It allows adding students and searching for a student by name

 ## Features
 - Add students with name, student number, and test score.